nengo/enhancement_proposals/001-intercept-dist.rst

 Deferrables have been proposed and extensively discussed in `nengo/nengo#995 <https://github.com/nengo/nengo/pull/995>`_.
 They provide a mechanism to defer the final assignment of parameters in Nengo until build time.
-At the time it was decided (probably for good reasons) to not implement deferrables.
+At the time it was decided (for good reasons) to not implement deferrables.
 `This comment <https://github.com/nengo/nengo/pull/995#issuecomment-237948076>`_
 tries to give a summary of the discussion, but note that several of the points